kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 WHERE a.name = "Zhang"
 CREATE (a)-[:Follows {since :  2022}]->(b)
 ```
 This is because the "a" variable matches to User node "Zhang" and the "b" variable matches to any node in the "User" table.
-As a result, this query creates a Follows relationship from User node Zhang to every other User node.
+As a result, this query creates a Follows relationship from User node Zhang to every other User nodes.